 Comprehensive coverage does come with an added premium, however, and when drivers are looking to trim how much they spend on insurance, many people wonder at which point their vehicle is old enough to ditch the coverage.

-The reasons for carrying comprehensive coverage can help to make it more evident at what point you can stop paying for it.
-Many people carry comprehensive coverage along with collision coverage as options on their policy because they are required to do so by a lender.
+Many people carry comprehensive coverage, along with collision coverage, as options on their policy because they are required to do so by a lender.
 The bank or other institution that carries the loan on your vehicle can, and most often does, require you to carry these two options to protect their interests in the car.

-There is no reason that you have to drop comprehensive coverage if you prefer to keep it in place.
-However, when the amount that you are paying for the coverage starts to approach the value of the car, it makes financial sense to stop paying for it.
+There is no reason to drop comprehensive coverage if you prefer to keep it in place.
+If you’re on the fence about its benefits, however, it makes sense to review your policy needs when the amount you are paying for the coverage (and your deductible) approaches the value of your car.

-It should be noted that as the value of your vehicle goes down, the amount you pay for comprehensive coverage will generally go down as well.
+It’s worth noting that as the value of your vehicle goes down, the amount you pay for comprehensive coverage will generally go down as well.
 The financial risk that the insurance company takes by providing the coverage lessens, and this means they charge you a smaller premium for that coverage.
-For some people, the small cost of keeping comprehensive, even on a car worth very little, is still worth it.
-This may be especially true if you can’t afford to replace your car should it become necessary.
+For many people, the small cost of keeping comprehensive, even on a car worth very little, is still money well spent.